Rest (Charlotte Gainsbourg album)

-Rest is the fifth studio album by French singer and actress Charlotte Gainsbourg.
+Rest is the fourth studio album by French and British singer and actress Charlotte Gainsbourg.
 It was primarily produced by French electronic musician SebastiAn, and released on 17 November 2017 by Because Music and Atlantic Records.
-It is her first album release in six years, and features collaborations with Paul McCartney, Guy-Manuel de Homem-Christo, Owen Pallett and Connan Hosford, among others.
+It is her first studio album in eight years, and features collaborations with Paul McCartney, Guy-Manuel de Homem-Christo, Owen Pallett and Connan Hosford, among others.
 The tracks "Rest" and "Deadly Valentine" were released as singles and music videos, both directed by Gainsbourg herself.

 The album explores the deaths of Gainsbourg's father Serge Gainsbourg and half-sister Kate Barry, with a focus on the theme of alcohol addiction.
 She has commented that "the album took a different direction.
 I wanted to express [my grief] not only with sadness but with anger."
 The lyrics are in English and French.

 Background

 When they first met, SebastiAn told Gainsbourg that he would like to work with her but that he wanted the project to be done in French, but she refused to do so.
 A year later, Gainsbourg, after the death of her sister Kate Barry, contacted him again and told him that she would like to say certain things and that she could only say them in French.
 Thus, they started working on Rest in New York.